aurelilia/gelixrs/docs/src/types.md

 - Interfaces, which allow defining shared behavior between types
 - Enums, which are used to replace OOP-style inheritance in gelix
 - Closures, which are functions treatable like data
+- Nullables, which are not a type by themselves, but still quite important